dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 * For each element in order:
   * If the element is an *expression element*, the applicable `Add` instance or extension method is invoked with the element *expression* as the argument.
 (Unlike classic [*collection initializer behavior*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#117154-collection-initializers), element evaluation and `Add` calls are not necessarily interleaved.)
   * If the element is a *spread element* then one of the following is used:
+    * If the spread element expression is a *collection expression*, then the collection expression elements are evaluated in order as if the elements were in the containing collection expression.
+    * If the spread element expression is a *conditional expression*, then the condition is evaluated and if `true` the second-, otherwise the third-operand is evaluated as if the operand was an element in the containing collection expression.
     * An applicable `GetEnumerator` instance or extension method is invoked on the *spread element expression* and for each item from the enumerator the applicable `Add` instance or extension method is invoked on the *collection instance* with the item as the argument.
 If the enumerator implements `IDisposable`, then `Dispose` will be called after enumeration, regardless of exceptions.
     * An applicable `AddRange` instance or extension method is invoked on the *collection instance* with the spread element *expression* as the argument.
     * An applicable `CopyTo` instance or extension method is invoked on the *spread element expression* with the collection instance and `int` index as arguments.